basilesanast1/pico-badusb/README.md

 Lastly, copy `boot.py`, `code.py`, `pins.py`, and `engine.py` from the de-compressed folder and place them in the root folder of your Pico.

 Congratulations.
 You just made yourself a BadUSB.
-Now copy your "payload.dd" file on the root folder of your Pico and after it is done, disconnect it from your computer immediatelly, or else the script ypu copied will run.
+Now copy your `payload.dd` file on the root folder of your Pico and after it is done, disconnect it from your computer immediatelly, or else the script ypu copied will run.

 [Hak5 Payload Library](https://github.com/hak5/usbrubberducky-payloads/)
 ## Disclaimer